Category: grassland-bm

 Gatekeeper

-Late July and early August is the peak time for the chocolate and orange Gatekeeper butterfly.
+Mid to late July into early August is the peak time for the chocolate-and-orange Gatekeeper butterfly.
 Look out for them round hedgerows and scrubby areas.
-Photo: Amanda Scott
+Photo: Charles J. Sharp, CC […]

 -